-"Equity" means fairness and justice.
-The Equity Office Te Ara Tautika leads the University's commitment to being a safe, inclusive and equitable place to study, and to ensuring everyone who has the potential to succeed at our University can do so.
+Equity means fairness and justice.
+The University is committed to being a safe, inclusive and equitable place to study, and to ensuring everyone who has the potential to succeed here can do so.
 We have a range of initiatives, resources and support for our students, their whānau and families.